-The Food Network.
-Top Chef.
-The foodie blogosphere.
-Credit what you will, one thing is certain: The culinary field is cooking.
-According to The Sacramento Bee, the number of students attending culinary trade schools doubled between 2010 and 2013, and the number of culinary degree programs grew, too.
-The market is also shifting.
-A 2014 report from the National Restaurant Association suggests that consumer habits are trending toward high quality, locally sourced meat and produce (sustainably grown), and healthier menu options.
+From the Food Network to the foodie blogosphere, one thing is certain: The culinary field is cooking.
+Recent reports from the National Restaurant Association suggest that consumer habits are trending toward high quality, locally sourced meat and produce (sustainably grown), and healthier menu options.
 This renewed interest in quality food means more training for the culinary experts who provide it -- training often honed in culinary school.
-This is true not just of chefs, but also of future bakers (often called pastry artists) and restaurant managers or restaurateurs.
+This is true not just of chefs, but also of future bakers and restaurant managers or restaurateurs.
 Here is a brief review of some of the careers culinary graduates might choose, and the trends impacting them.

-Not all students who attend culinary arts schools become chefs -- or segue to the kitchen at all, for that matter.
+Not all students who attend culinary arts schools become chefs -- or move into a restaurant kitchen at all, for that matter.
 Even those who do might start as line cooks rather than a head chefs or serve private clients as caterers or personal chefs.
 The following are just a few of the careers culinary graduates might pursue.
 Descriptions are drawn from the U.S. Bureau of Labor Statistics (BLS.gov) Occupational Outlook Handbook.

-- Restauranteurs.
-Restauranteur is the trade-specific title for restaurant owners, many of whom begin their careers in the kitchen (or, more precisely, in culinary art schools).
+- Restaurateurs: Restaurateur is the trade-specific title for restaurant owners, many of whom begin their careers in the kitchen (or, more precisely, in culinary art schools).

 Just as not everyone enrolled in culinary programs intend to become chefs, not everyone earns a degree.
 While bachelor's and associate degrees in the culinary arts are prevalent, so are diplomas, post-secondary certificates and professional certifications.
 Admissions requirements vary from one program or emphasis to the next, but in most cases, applicants need not any formal education beyond a high school diploma (and in some cases, might not even need that).
 Majors vary, too, but may include the following types of courses: